The Trak Starz: Biography

 Prior to forming the Trak Starz in 2000, Zo played in numerous reggae and funk bands including Reggae At Will and Dr. Zhivegas, while Sham was in a group called Out of Order.
 Zo produced tracks for various regional rappers.
 After producing a few tracks for Sham's Out of Order group the two began producing together, forming the Trak Starz.
 Soon after, the newly formed partners produced an album for Da Hol’ 9, a group that was signed to MCA Records.
 They also received production credits on albums for Bone Thugs-n-Harmony, Krayzie Bone and Tyrese, as well as producing background music for various MTV shows.
-After their work with Da Hol’ 9 and other artists, The Trak Starz were managed by Chaka Zulu, whose connections helped them sign former 3 Strikes group member Chingy to Disturbing tha Peace Records.
+After their work with Da Hol’ 9 and other artists, The Trak Starz were managed by Chaka Zulu, whose connections helped them sign fellow St. Louis act Chingy to Disturbing tha Peace Records.
 The three began working on Chingy's solo album.
 According to Zo:

 We had a two-bedroom apartment in University City, Missouri where one room had a Pro-Tools set up, a bunch of keyboards and a microphone, and the main room was for sleeping.
 We all just ended up crashing there and that grew into a roommate situation where all three of us shared an apartment.

 Their first song was "Right Thurr", the overnight nationwide hit.

 After our success with Chingy we started fishing around for a situation, a home to put out the rest of our groups.
 When it was all said and done we had had talks with EMI, Motown, Jive, and Universal.
 Barry Hankerson was instrumental in our talks, and we decided to sign with Blackground Records.